 As of March 13, 2020, the show is currently On Hold due to the global coronavirus pandemic.

 No release date has been announced.
-It's currently unknown how the pandemic will impact the release date, Season 1 is still expected in 2021.
+Although it's currently unknown how the pandemic will impact the release date, Season 1 is still expected in 2021.

 The show is being produced primarily in Prague (Czech Republic), Croatia, and Slovenia.
 Denmark and Bali are also possible or future locations.